stellar/django-polaris/docs/sep6_and_sep24/index.rst

     {% endblock %}

 The ``extra_body`` block adds ``<script>`` tags for a Google Analytics and a local script within the app's ``static`` directory that requests the email confirmation status of the user on page focus, improving UX.
-If you're unfamiliar with the syntax of Django's templates, check out the documentation, specifically the block documentation.
-Polaris also offers an ``extra_head`` template block that is ideal for linking anchor-defined CSS files or other resources that must load before the page is displayed.
+If you're unfamiliar with the syntax of Django's templates, check out the documentation, specifically the ``block`` documentation.
+The ``extra_head`` template block is ideal for linking anchor-defined CSS files or other resources that must load before the page is displayed.

 Note that the content rendered within ``extra_body`` and ``extra_head`` is in addition to the content defined by Polaris' templates.
 If you wish to replace a template completely, create a file with the same relative path from the `templates` directory but do not use the ``extend`` keyword.
 Instead, simply write a Django template that does not extend one defined by Polaris.